SafeExamBrowser/seb-screen-proctoring-server/README.rst

-seb-screen-proctoring-server
+SEB Screen Proctoring Service
 ======

-About SEB Screen Proctoring Service
+About
 -----------------------------------

 SEB Server Screen Proctoring Webservice (sps-webservice) is a subproject of the `SEB Server <https://github.com/SafeExamBrowser/seb-server>`_ project and